percula/planter_blog/content/posts/know-where-you-grow-hardiness-zones-and-frost-dates.md

 ### Frost Dates: Why Do They Matter?

-If you garden in a temperate climate, another important piece of information to know is your last and first frost dates.
+If you garden in a temperate climate, it is important to understand your first and last frost dates.
 The last frost date is the last day in spring when a frost occurs (i.e., when air temperatures reach 32°F or lower).
 The first frost date is the first day in fall when a frost occurs.
 Frost dates can be estimated by using average historical frost dates from local weather stations.

 Knowing your average last frost date helps you decide when to start planting your frost-sensitive crops outdoors.
 Deciding when to plant also depends on how willing you are to risk a late frost!
 Again, with experience you’ll be able to dial in the best time to plant in your area.